2012–13 Aston Villa F.C. season: April

-Month summary

 Villa started April perfectly, with a 1–3 away victory over Stoke City at the Britannia Stadium.
 Gabriel Agbonlahor gave Villa an early lead that lasted until the 80th minute when Michael Kightly equalised for Stoke.
 However, a spectacular volley from Matthew Lowton put Villa back in front with less than five minutes to go.
 From 30 yards out, Lowton chested down a clearance from a corner and sweetly struck the ball past goalkeeper Asmir Begović.
 Christian Benteke then skipped through the Stoke defence and slid the ball into the back of the net to wrap up the points for Villa, as well as the third win in their last four games.
 Villa drew 1–1 in their next game against Fulham, with Charles N'Zogbia giving Villa the lead but a Fabian Delph own goal meant the points were shared.
 Villa then faced Manchester United, with United being crowned champions if they won.
 They did so, 3–0, after Robin van Persie scored a hat-trick within the first 33 minutes of the game.
 Villa's final game of the month saw them thrash Sunderland 6–1 at Villa Park, giving them their best result of the season and of Paul Lambert's reign.
 The result was also Villa's biggest home win in 17 years and the first time they had scored six in a match since the 2007–08 season.
 Christian Benteke scored his first hat-trick for Villa, becoming the first player to do so in five years, which meant he both exceeded Dwight Yorke's record of 17 Premier League goals in a season and became the first Villa player to reach 20 goals in a season in nine years.
 Gabriel Agbonlahor also scored, making him Villa's highest Premier League goalscorer with 61 goals.
 Captain Ron Vlaar, with his first goal for the club, and Andreas Weimann wrapped up a memorable night for Villa as they went five points clear of the drop zone and above Newcastle United on goal difference, after an 11-goal swing.